Facts about Key West, Florida

 If you can’t go on a sunset cruise, at least go to Mallory Square so you can watch it there.
 It’s free.
 And the best place to watch the sunset.
 It gets packed, so come early to get the best spot.
 The famous Margaritaville is here so you can grab a bite to each while you are here.
 They also have local vendors and musicians.

 If you love butterflies, definitely go to The Keywest Butterfly and Nature Conservatory.
 You can find coupons all around town for $2 off.
-Once you get in pass the sealed vestibule, there are all kind of butterflies everywhere!!!
+Once you get in past the sealed vestibule, there is all kinds of butterflies everywhere!!!
 And they land on you as they are flying around enjoying the beautiful conservatory.
 The environment is filled with luscious plants and fruits laid out for the butterflies and birds to eat.
-The pictures themselves don’t replaces the experience.
+The pictures themselves don’t replace the experience.
 They also have two flamingoes.
-We would recommend going in the morning when they first open and during a weekday, so you have more time visiting.
+We would recommend going in the morning when they first open and during a weekday, so you have more time to visit.

 As we mentioned, if you enjoy doing things, you’ll want to step away from Key West and head over to Marathon, Florida.
-It’s an hour and 45 minute bus ride away from Key West.
-The Lower Keys bus which cost you $4 one way gets you all the way to Marathon.
+It’s an hour and 45-minute bus ride away from Key West.
+The Lower Keys bus which costs you $4 one way gets you all the way to Marathon.
 It’s a clean bus, a smooth ride, and a scenic view which makes the time go faster.

 Food Options in Key West

-Another favorite of ours slightly off of Duval street is the Key West Fish & Chips.
+Another favorite of ours slightly off of Duval Street is the Key West Fish & Chips.
 Another patio area.
 They cook everything in a truck.
 They have a limited menu but they have specials each day.
-My hubby ate their whole fried yellow tail fish.
+My hubby ate their whole fried yellowtail fish.
 And I ate their fried black grouper with a cup of sangria!
-They served the food in a small takeout tray in newspaper.
+They served the food in a small takeout tray in the newspaper.
 It was amazing!
-The best kept secrets aren’t always big and bright!
+The best-kept secrets aren’t always big and bright!